-Sunday, giving herself a last survey in her bridal gown, whirled and threw her arms around Mrs. Sedgewick, mony."
+mony."

 "I'm sure you won't," Mrs. Sedgewick assured her, with a little hug.

 "You know," confided Sunday, "there was just one thing I worried about.
 Bill.
 You know, the boy I almost married back in Silver Creek.
-I know we wouldn't have been her to retter and it was best for me to together, and it was best for me to break the engagement-but I was afraid he might still be in love with me.
+I know we wouldn't have been happy together and it was best for me to together, and it was best for me to break the engagement-but I was afraid he might still be in love with me.
 And this morning I got a cable, announcing his marriage to someone else!
 It made everything perfect!"